Reception Open Days for Admission September 2022

 “looked after child” has the same meaning as in section 22 of the Children Act 1989, and means any child in the care of a local authority or provided with accommodation by them (e.g. children with foster parents).

 “practising Catholic” means Catholic children from practising Catholic families who habitually worship at Mass on a regular basis and where the application is supported by a Catholic priest.
-The governing body will expect this practice to be verified by a reference from a priest in the standard format laid down by the diocese.
+The governing body will expect this practice to be verified by a Certificate of Catholic Practice from a priest in the standard format laid down by the Bishops Conference of England and Wales.

 “catechumen” means a member of the catechumenate of a Catholic Church.
 This will normally be evidenced by a certificate of reception into the order of catechumens.